I am a sucker for revenue growth.

 Perhaps, sellers could achieve more by doing less of what they have been doing to date.
 Persistent calls and aggressive follow-ups are giving way to meaningful, timely dialogues catalyzed by a desire to add value to the buyer.
 It is time to shift focus from contract to contracting.
 Additionally, sellers should continue following the best practices and success principles in sales - prospecting, quick lead response, leveraging sales enablement, and following internal sales processes.
 To further co-creation, sellers should prepare to change on the following counts.

 The buyer’s journey continues to be a concept.
-It has traveled a few places.
+It has traveled to a few places.
 There is the awareness, consideration, and decision stages model.
 The AIDA (Attention, Interest, Desire, and Action) model has four stages associated with the journey a prospect takes to become a customer.
 The entire internet and the analysts (Gartner, Mckinsey, BCG) have all written at length about the confusing and evolving nature of the buyer journey.
 A clear consensus has been reached on not what the buyer journey actually is, but what it is not.
 Almost everyone agrees that the B2B buying journey is NOT a linear, sequential, step-by-step process.
 Gartner has correctly called the buyer journey “looping”, where buyers visit and revisit various steps that constitute the buyer journey.

 All this “looping” undoubtedly is driving sellers crazy.
 Instead of driving sales stages, sellers have to now contend in helping buyers accomplish their “buying jobs.”
 It is a trade-off.
 Sellers have to manage not just quota but also questions from buyers.
 Instead of driving their agenda, sellers have to align with the buyer’s agenda.
 Surprisingly, this alignment could come with quota achievements.
 A May 2020 article in the HBR quoted a 2019 study by Xactly that hinted at gains from such an alignment.
 The Xactly study reported 86% of women achieved quota, compared to 78% of men in B2B sales.
-The research-backed by ZS indicated that high-performing women sales leaders were more likely to connect, collaborate and shape solutions, overdriving outcomes, unlike their men counterparts.
+The research backed by ZS indicated that high-performing women sales leaders were more likely to connect, collaborate and shape solutions, overdriving outcomes, unlike their men counterparts.
 Another validation of the need for co-creation.

 The best salespeople know the customer's business more than the customer and can connect the dots between their solution and the customer's pain points with ease.
-Most have transitioned to playing consultant.
+Most have transitioned to playing consultants.
 They are not just pushing content but are also constantly educating the buyer with new ways of doing things.
 Buyers are quick and smart to recognize the ones that desire to truly add value.

 Early this year, Mckinsey published research covering 3,755 B2B decision-makers across the world.
 The research looked at how B2B is going omnichannel, for good.
 83 percent of the B2B leaders say that omnichannel is far more effective than traditional methods.
 At the start of the pandemic, this number stood at 54 percent.
 31 percent were comfortable signing up for deals above $ 500,000 remotely, without any in-person contact.